-So there you have it, my wedding disaster!
+So there you have it, my wedding disaster that involves dog poop!
+Gross!
 I am beyond thankful that the poop was on my veil and not my dress.
 I was truly mortified, I swore the few people I’d told to absolute secrecy.
 I did not want anyone picturing that as I walked down the aisle!

 All this to say: it’s not all going to go perfectly.
 Don’t panic, know who you can call when it does go wrong, and go with the flow.
 You’ll enjoy the whole experience a lot more!